SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 Marshalling of calls and the overhead of tracking objects across the interop boundary is more expensive than native .NET operations, but for moderate usage should still demonstrate acceptable performance for a typical web application.

 Object proxies such as JSObject which maintain references across the interop boundary have additional memory overhead, and impact how garbage collection affects these objects.
-Additionally, since memory pressure from JavaScript and .NET is not shared, it is possible in some scenarios to exhaust available memory without a garbage collection being triggerred.
+Additionally, since memory pressure from JavaScript and .NET is not shared, it is possible in some scenarios to exhaust available memory without a garbage collection being triggered.
 This risk is significant when an excessive number of large objects are referenced across interop by relatively small JSObject's, or vice versa where large .NET objects are referenced by JS proxies.
 In such cases it is advisable to follow deterministic disposal patterns with `using` scopes leveraging JSObject's `IDisposable` interface.

 The below benchmarks (leveraging prior example code) demonstrate that interop operations are roughly an order of magnitude slower than those that remain within the .NET boundary, but are still relatively fast.
 Additionally, consider that a user's device capabilities will impact performance.